dreamportdev/Osdev-Notes/01_Build_Process/04_Linker_Scripts.md

 Modern linkers are quite clever, and will often deduce which program headers are needed, but it never hurts to specify these.
 A freestanding kernel will need at least three program headers, all of type `PT_LOAD`:

-- text, with execute and read permissions.
+- _text_, with execute and read permissions.
-- rodata, with only the read permission.
+- _rodata_, with only the read permission.
-- data, with both read and write permissions.
+- _data_, with both read and write permissions.

 *But what about the bss, and other zero-initialized data?* Well that's stored in the data program header.
 Program headers have two variables for their size, one is the file size and the other is their memory size.
 If the memory size is bigger than the file size, that memory is expected to be zeroed (as per the elf spec), and thus the bss can be placed there!